adam-p/yesterday-i-learned/random.md

 1. Children who did chores (have responsibility in general) [end up being more successful.](http://www.reddit.com/r/todayilearned/comments/58fgrg/_/)
 1. The "ring with the fist underneath your pelvis" thing teenages do is called the "ball gazer".
 1. In Saudi Arabia, washroom signs are typically men and women's faces rather than body silhouettes.
 On [those signs](http://rationalwiki.org/w/images/thumb/f/fc/Islam_veil.jpg/180px-Islam_veil.jpg), they also acknowledge that fact that women have a face.
-1. Car engines have mounts.
-[Otherwise, they pop out.](http://www.reddit.com/r/justrolledintotheshop/comments/57jlc4/_/)
 1. On startups solving the world's problems: ["The risk of [being on market] too early is sometimes bigger than the risk of being too late"](https://www.techinasia.com/six-ways-easier-startup-funding-vc) "**We are wary of companies trying to create a market** because being too early to get to market is a killer for startups"
 1. [Those who have an IQ between 0 and 25 are idiots; IQs between 26 and 50 are considered imbeciles; and those who have an IQ between 51 and 70 are considered morons.](http://www.todayifoundout.com/index.php/2010/03/the-words-moron-imbecile-and-idiot-mean-different-things/)
-1. Mechanics change your oil by first [pumping pressurised gas](https://www.reddit.com/r/Justrolledintotheshop/comments/5a22jc/never_trust_the_new_guy_to_drain_an_oil_bin/d9d3xg7/) into the "oil bins", emptying them.
 1. [Fuddy Duddy](https://en.wikipedia.org/wiki/Fuddy-duddy) is the name of a traditionalist.
 1. A five-decimal point latlong coordinate has a resolution of [1.1 ~ 1.4 metres](http://gis.stackexchange.com/questions/8650/measuring-accuracy-of-latitude-and-longitude).
 1. "Don vespiae hill mifas olarae me, et solaris doloreii tido".
 What the heck does that mean?
 1. A [Taser](http://richmondconfidential.org/wp-content/uploads/2010/07/X26.jpg) is a gun-shaped thing that sends electrodes into your skin.
 A [stun gun](http://static.tvtropes.org/pmwiki/pub/images/sg500s_stun_gun.jpg) is a stick that looks nothing like a gun, and shocks without sending electrodes down your butt.
 1. The German army [used methamphetamine](https://en.wikipedia.org/wiki/Methamphetamine#History.2C_society.2C_and_culture) to keep their troops awake during their blitzkrieg runs.
-1. Unrelatedly, "Krieg" just means war.
-1. Also unrelatedly, both Singaporeans and Germans pronounce "Thousand" as "Tausend".
 1. The correct response to "You ask too much of me" is ["You are not asking enough from yourself."](https://www.reddit.com/r/GetMotivated/comments/59qvsq/image_just_joking_around_when_my_friend_dropped/)
 1. Prior to the invention of modern sanitary utensils, some tribes have [menstruation huts](http://www.reddit.com/r/askanthropology/comments/59ix76/_/) that women went to, where they medidate, goof off from work, and bury their blood.
 1. [James Cameron actually went to Mariana Trench](https://en.wikipedia.org/wiki/Mariana_Trench#Descents) in 2012.
-1. [Beekeeper evaluates the flow hive](https://www.youtube.com/watch?v=X4v4IHGvPLA): [Cutting the hive](https://www.honeyflow.com/) in halves drains both cured honey and uncured honey (which ferments), something you don't want.
-It also prevents actual beekeeping like checking for parasites.
-The caps are kept on the combs, so bees assume there is still honey there, and when they need the honey, they will find none, then starve to death.
-1. Plants can easily [outlive animals](https://en.wikipedia.org/wiki/List_of_longest-living_organisms) by a factor of ten.
-The current live record is a factor of 25 (5000/186).
 1. Hitler reportedly shaved that way to [obtain a good seal with the gas mask](https://www.reddit.com/r/explainlikeimfive/comments/5bagxx/eli5_why_do_some_militaries_require_men_to_be/d9mymr8/).
 1. Muslim prayer times are [accurate to the minute](http://www.muslimpro.com/en/Prayer-times-Toronto-Canada-6167865).
 Change from Toronto to Mississauga to see a one-minute difference.
 1. Want to quit, make sure [you have an exit strategy first](http://www.reddit.com/r/askreddit/comments/58iwh8/_/d90ro0u?context=1000).